Imagining the Balkans

 Imagining the Balkans is a book by the Bulgarian academic Maria Todorova.
 The book was published by Oxford University Press in United States on May 22, 1997 (ISBN 0-19-508751-8), with the second and enlarged edition being published in 2009.
 It was described as author's magnum opus.

-Privileging the study of texts and intertextuality, the author developed the concept of Balkanism inspired by Edward Said’s Orientalism, yet the author also underlines how scholars of Orientalism essentialize the West as a homogeneous system.
+Privileging the study of texts and intertextuality, the author developed the concept of Balkanism inspired by Edward Said's Orientalism, yet the author also underlines how scholars of Orientalism essentialize the West as a homogeneous system.
 Todorova describes Balkanism not as a form of Orientalism but as an independent construction having to do with the representation of the Balkans.
 Her distinction is partially based on the "crucial" formal distinction between European colonialism abroad and subordination within.
 In her view, contrary to the Orient which serves as Europe's polar opposite, Balkan is Europe's "Other within" in an interstitial position of being neither here nor there.
 Also, she describes the Balkans as an actual place and space while Said's Orient is not defined in such a way.

 The book was written during the Yugoslav Wars as a response to stigmatization of the region, stigmatization initiated from an Eurocentric position, that attributed to the Balkans a fatality of incomprehensible conflicts and barbarism, and therefore a non-European position.

 The book was translated into languages of the region with Serbian and Bulgarian translation in 1999, Greek and Romanian in 2000, Slovenian and Macedonian in 2001, Turkish in 2003 and Albanian in 2006.
 German and Italian translations were published in 1999 and 2002.
 The French language translation was published in 2011 by the School for Advanced Studies in the Social Sciences.

 Original book cover description

-"If the Balkans hadn't existed, they would have been invented" was the verdict of Count Hermann Keyserling in his famous 1928 publication, Europe.
+"If the Balkans hadn't existed, they would have been invented" was the verdict of Hermann von Keyserling in his famous 1928 publication, Europe.
 This book traces the relationship between the reality and the invention.
 Based on a rich selection of travelogues, diplomatic accounts, academic surveys, journalism, and belles-lettres in many languages, Imagining the Balkans explores the ontology of the Balkans from the eighteenth century to the present day, uncovering the ways in which an insidious intellectual tradition was constructed, became mythologized, and is still being transmitted as discourse.

 The author, who was raised in the Balkans, is in a unique position to bring both scholarship and sympathy to her subject.
 A region geographically inextricable from Europe, yet culturally constructed as "the other," the Balkans have often served as a repository of negative characteristics upon which a positive and self-congratulatory image of the "European" has been built.
 With this work, Todorova offers a timely, accessible study of how an innocent geographic appellation was transformed into one of the most powerful and widespread pejorative designations in modern history.